starburst997/Unity.EditorPrompt/README.md

 var name = EditorPrompt.Show("New Biome", "Please enter name for the new Biome", "");
 ```

-*(it's supoer annoying but there wasn't any obvious way to add a small right padding to the X close button on the modal, this seems like a Unity bug...)*
+*(it's super annoying but there wasn't any obvious way to add a small right padding to the X close button on the modal, this seems like a Unity bug...)*

 ## Credits